sejungkwak/trading-paradise/README.md

 ## Inspiration

 - Item layout
   - Each item is in a separate item container.
-Each container has an item image, name and price with the bell and nook mile ticket image.
+Each container has an item image, name and price with the bell and nook miles ticket image.
 This layout is from a well-known ACNH trading website [Nookazon](https://nookazon.com/).

 - Accessibility
   - As a person who has not experienced any big accessibility issues while using the internet for decades, accessibility related elements or attributes were something that I just used because people said so.
 In the middle of the development I came across [Seren Davies talk: Death to icon fonts](https://www.youtube.com/watch?v=9xXBYcWgCHA).
 This talk made me improve the accessibility of my website.